Your Questions Answered

 I can never guarantee funding for anyone in the same sense that I don’t claim a “success rate.”
 An organization’s likelihood to get funding is usually determined by its overall readiness before I even begin working with them.
 Funders can see straight through even the most persuasive of proposals if the organization is simply not ready or a good fit.
 What I CAN do is help position you for success in the world of grants based on your readiness and fitness with the current grants landscape.
-Reach out if you’d like to hear more specifics on my grants portfolio and strategy.

 How do I know if I should work with you?

-Take a look at my “services” page.
+Jump to "Grants Stuff."
 If you identify, let’s talk!
 If you have another project idea… well, let’s talk!
 I’m always up for learning more about the challenges facing nonprofits and how I can work alongside you.

 Can I pay you a percentage of the grant?

 The short answer: nope.
 Unlike competitors, I do not accept incentive pay, contingency fees, commission-based page, or finder’s fees.
-They are considered slipshod in the grants consultant community, unethical in the eyes of funders, and generally a bad idea for organizations.
-I abide by the Grant professionals Association code of ethics and recommend further reading on this topic here.
+They are considered slipshod in the grants community, unethical in the eyes of funders, and generally a bad idea for organizations.
+I abide by the Grant Professionals Association code of ethics and recommend further reading on this topic here.